NJ Legislation

 This screening law has the potential to stop the continuation of ignoring warning signs in young children and letting them wait and fail before any intervention is done, if ever.
 Things parents need to know:

-> Law doesn’t start until the 2014-2015 school year
+> Law has been in effect since the 2014-2015 school year

 > If the screening indicates the child may indeed have dyslexia (or other reading disability) then he or she will receive a comprehensive assessment of the learning disorder